nikhil27gargeya/nikhil27gargeya.github.io/rest.md

 What is required in a request:
 1. HTTP verb (GET (retrieve), POST (create), PUT (update), DELETE(remove)) a resource or collection
-2. Header
+2. Header (metadata in the form of key value pairs
-3. Path
+3. Path (endpoint)
-4. Message body
+4. Message body (data being sent, json)

 What is a resource (the what, ie. a book):